-Transfer the chicken and potatoes to your dish, pour the yogurt over it, spoon the raw rice all over and place the bay leaf and cardamom.
-Pour the boiling hot water over this, place the wet piece of parchment on top, and seal the dish with your foil ensuring no steam can escape.
+Overturn this into your prepared dish, evenly pour the yoghurt all over it, spoon the raw rice over that, and finally place the bay leaf and cardamom.
+Pour the boiling hot salted water into the dish and place a wet piece of parchment paper across the dish on top, touching the water.
+To seal the dish, place 5 pieces of foil one at a time, overlapping each other to ensure no steam can escape.

-Place your dish on a hot water bath in the oven and cook for 40 minutes.
-Turn the oven off and leave for another 20 minutes.
+Place your dish in a hot water bath in the oven and cook for 40 minutes.
+Turn the oven off and leave it for another 20 minutes.
 Serve.

 My published cookbooks are available for sale through myself and on amazon.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.